Jack-Hartman/Jack-Hartman/README.md

 ### Hi there I'm Jack 👋

-- 🔭 I’m currently working as a Software & Systems Developer
+- 🔭 I’m currently working as a Software Engineer
 - 🌱 I’m currently learning Golang
-- 👯 I’m looking to collaborate on Open Source software
-- 📫 Reach me at my email: jackhartman@outlook.com
 <!--
 **Jack-Hartman/Jack-Hartman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.